aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/connected-endpoints.md

         timeout: < timeout in seconds > | Optional - default is 90 seconds

 # Dictionary key of connected endpoint as defined in connected_endpoints_keys
-# This should be applied to group_vars or host_vars where endpoint are connecting.
+# This should be applied to group_vars or host_vars where endpoints are connecting.
 < connected_endpoints_keys.key >:

   # Endpoint name, this will be used in the switchport description